dmccreary/circuits/docs/glossary.md

 Most alternating current circuits have a fixed frequency.
 For example, in the United States, household electrical power is supplied as alternating current (AC) at a frequency of 60 Hertz (Hz).

+#### Frequently Asked Question

+A Frequently Asked Question (FAQ) is a commonly raised inquiry about a specific topic, usually compiled in a list, with the goal of providing clear and accessible answers.
+FAQs help address recurring concerns or misunderstandings and streamline communication by preemptively answering common questions.

+**Example:** In a circuits course, analyzing FAQs can help instructors determine which topics need additional emphasis or clarification.
+If a majority of FAQs revolve around "How to calculate total resistance in a parallel circuit?", this indicates that students are struggling with that concept, and the instructor might prioritize additional lessons, examples, or tutorials on parallel circuits to improve understanding.

+In this course, we use a variety of LLM and statistical tools such as log-file access and search logs to find out what the most frequently asked questions are.

 #### Ground

 A reference point in an electrical circuit with zero voltage potential, serving as the common return path for electric current and the baseline for voltage measurements.

 In general, voltage to a point in a circuit is measured relative to the ground.

+#### Hyperpersonalization

+Hyperpersonalization is the process of using advanced data analytics and AI technologies to create highly individualized content or experiences by analyzing real-time and historical user data.
+In the context of educational content generation, hyperpersonalization adapts lessons, materials, and assessments based on the unique needs, performance, and preferences of each student, enhancing the learning process.

+**Example:** If a student in a circuits course struggles with questions on "series circuits" in a prior week's quiz, hyperpersonalization can automatically generate a custom lesson plan focusing on this topic.
+The lesson could include targeted tutorials, interactive simulations, and additional practice problems that address the student's specific areas of difficulty, ensuring more focused and effective learning.

 #### Impedance